MULTI-PURPOSE ICEBREAKER

 The Canadian Coast Guard

-The concept development of Aker ARC 146 is replacing up to three classes of older ships with one platform.
+The concept development of ARC 146 is replacing up to three classes of older ships with one platform.
 The target is to develop a compact ship with a multitude of operational roles.
 The MPIs will perform cargo missions, bringing supplies to northern communities, and carry out search & rescue and patrol missions, in addition to icebreaking.
 Most of their time will be spent on the St. Lawrence River, the Great Lakes, and along the Canadian East Coast.

-Aker Arctic has been chosen also to supply a state-of-the-art ice load monitoring system for the Canadian Coast Guard’s Multi-Purpose Icebreakers programme.
+Railotech has been chosen also to supply a state-of-the-art ice load monitoring system for the Canadian Coast Guard’s Multi-Purpose Icebreakers programme.